This site is intended for U.S. healthcare professionals.

 Do not start TALZENNA until patients have adequately recovered from hematological toxicity caused by previous chemotherapy.
 Monitor blood counts monthly during treatment with TALZENNA.
 For prolonged hematological toxicities, interrupt TALZENNA and monitor blood counts weekly until recovery.
 If counts do not recover within 4 weeks, refer the patient to a hematologist for further investigations including bone marrow analysis and blood sample for cytogenetics.
 If MDS/AML is confirmed, discontinue TALZENNA.

-Myelosuppression consisting of anemia, neutropenia, and/or thrombocytopenia have been reported in patients treated with TALZENNA.
-In TALAPRO-2, Grade ≥3 anemia, neutropenia, and thrombocytopenia were reported, respectively, in 45%, 18%, and 8% of patients receiving TALZENNA and enzalutamide.
-Overall, 39% of patients (199/511) required a red blood cell transfusion, including 22% (111/511) who required multiple transfusions.
-Discontinuation due to anemia, neutropenia, and thrombocytopenia occurred, respectively, in 7%, 3%, and 0.4% of patients.
+Myelosuppression consisting of anemia, neutropenia, and/or thrombocytopenia, have been reported in patients treated with TALZENNA.
+In TALAPRO-2, Grade ≥3 anemia, neutropenia, and thrombocytopenia were reported, respectively, in 48%, 19%, and 9% of patients receiving TALZENNA and enzalutamide.
+Forty-two percent of patients (216/511) required a red blood cell transfusion, including 25% (127/511) who required more than one transfusion.
+Discontinuation due to anemia, neutropenia, and thrombocytopenia occurred, respectively, in 8%, 3%, and 0.4% of patients.

 Withhold TALZENNA until patients have adequately recovered from hematological toxicity caused by previous therapy.
 Monitor blood counts monthly during treatment with TALZENNA.
 If hematological toxicities do not resolve within 28 days, discontinue TALZENNA and refer the patient to a hematologist for further investigations including bone marrow analysis and blood sample for cytogenetics.

 Embryo-Fetal Toxicity TALZENNA can cause fetal harm when administered to pregnant women.
-Advise male patients with female partners of reproductive potential or who are pregnant to use effective contraception during treatment with TALZENNA and for 4 months after receiving the last dose.
+Advise male patients with female partners of reproductive potential or who are pregnant to use effective contraception during treatment and for 4 months following the last dose of TALZENNA.

 ADVERSE REACTIONS